davidar/tensor/README.md

-# Quaternion
+# Tensor
-Quaternion is an IM client for the [Matrix](https://matrix.org) protocol in development.
+Tensor is an IM client for the [Matrix](https://matrix.org) protocol in development.

 ## Pre-requisites
 - a Linux or Windows system (MacOS should work too)